 LINKS TO THIS STORY (cut and paste the entire link below and not just the underlined portion):

-Andy is a legendary New Hampshire-based muckraker, author, Internet columnist, talk television pioneer, radio talk show host, broadcaster and media critic.
+Andy is a legendary New Hampshire, New York and Chicago-based muckraker, author, Internet columnist, talk television pioneer, radio talk show host, broadcaster and media critic.
 Andy’s family immigrated to Manchester 100 years ago; today his home overlooks the Merrimack River and he lives around the corner from where he played as a small boy.
 He has forty-five years of background in radio and television.
 He is the author of “Obama: The Man Behind The Mask” [www.OrangeStatePress.com] and he produced the Internet film “Obama: The Hawaii’ Years” [www.BoycottHawaii.com].
 Andy is the Executive Editor and publisher of the “Internet Powerhouse,” www.ContrarianCommentary.com.
 He comments on New Hampshire, national and international events with more than four decades of investigative and analytical experience both in the USA and around the world.
-For more, go to: http://www.AndyMartin.com
+For more, go to: www.AndyMartin.com

 Andy has also been a leading corruption fighter in American politics and courts for over forty-five years and he is executive director of the National Anti-Corruption Policy Institute.
 He is currently sponsoring www.AmericaisReadyforReform.com.
 See also www.FirstRespondersOnline.us; www.EnglishforAmerica.org